Internet Speed Test Tool

 A handful of providers also offer 5G mobile and home internet, which is significantly faster than 4G, but much less widely available.
 5G mobile can theoretically reach speeds of one gigabit per second and up, but the speeds you’ll actually experience are unlikely to be quite that fast.

-Optus cites a typical 5G internet speed of 225Mbps in busy hours, while Telstra lists speeds up to 378Mbps.
+Optus cites a typical 5G internet speed of 210Mbps in busy hours for its uncapped plan, while Telstra lists speeds up to 291Mbps.
 Depending on your plan and provider, you can expect a maximum speed of anywhere between 100Mbps and 400Mbps during the evening, but you should check with your telco to see what’s typically available in your area.

 You can use the above internet speed test tool to check your internet speed on mobile broadband and home wireless plans, alongside NBN or fibre connections.